Sumit-Kumar1/Todo-App/README.md

 ## API Specification

-- Todo api specification can be found at `openapi/todoApi.yaml`
+- Todo api specification can be found at `openapi/todoApi.yaml` (WIP)